 These are detailed below.

-Python 2.7 and Python 3.4+.
-One of these will be installed by default on many
+Python 3.6+.
+Python 3 will be installed by default on many installations,

-installations, though they can also be installed manually using the
+though a suitable version can usually be installed manually using the

 It’s a good idea to use virtual environments to develop Python software.
 Virtual environments are “instances” of your system Python without any of the additional Python packages installed.
 They are useful to develop and possibly deploy Patchwork against a “well known” set of dependencies, but they can also be used to test Patchwork against several versions of Django.

 virtualenv installed then you should install it now.
 This